robsmi-msfte/AVDBlueprint/README.md

 The group policy settings come from Microsoft documentation: [Group Policy Settings Reference Spreadsheet for Windows 10 ...](https://www.microsoft.com/en-us/download/101451).

+### Development Tools

-* [Visual Studio Code](https://code.visualstudio.com/) is a Microsoft provided suite available for editing, importing, and assigning the Blueprints.
+[Visual Studio Code](https://code.visualstudio.com/) is a Microsoft provided suite available for editing, importing, and assigning the Blueprints.
 If using VS Code, the following extensions will greatly assist the efforts:|

 * Azure Resource Manager Tools
 * XML Formatter
 * PowerShell extension (so that all work can be performed within one tool)

-   There may be other extensions available that perform the same functionality
+There may be other extensions available that perform the same or similar functionality.

+### Accessing the Blueprint files and scripts

 * To store scripts and any other objects needed during Blueprint assignment on Internet connected assignments, a public web location can be used to store scripts and other objects needed during Blueprint assignment.
 [Azure Storage Blob](https://azure.microsoft.com/en-us/services/storage/blobs/) is one possible method to make the scripts and other objects available.